 FCE Speaking Part 2 – Describing photos

-Part 2 is all about your ability to describe, talk about similarities and differences.
-In this part of FCE Speaking there are normally going to be two test-takers – Candidate A and Candidate B. Candidate A goes first, they get two pictures from the interlocutor and a question they have to answer.
+Part 2 is all about your ability to describe pictures, talk about their similarities and differences.
+In this part of FCE Speaking there are usually two test-takers – Candidate A and Candidate B. (However, you might sometimes get in a group of two other candidates).
+Candidate A goes first, they get two pictures from the interlocutor and a question they have to answer.
 The question is written on the page with the two pictures.
 The questions can be about how people in the pictures might be feeling, what could be the advantages and disadvantages of the situation in each picture and so on – see more examples with answers here.
 After that Candidate A gets one minute to answer the question.

 After Candidate B has answered, they change roles.
 This time Candidate B gets two pictures, a question from the examiner and one minute to answer it.
 After that Candidate A gets 30 seconds and one related question.

 One important thing is that answering the question is only part of this task.
 You also have to describe both pictures and compare them.
 Continue reading for detailed explanation of each aspect.

 FCE Speaking Part 2 tips and useful phrases

 In FCE Speaking Part 2 you have to achieve three things:

 1 – compare (what is similar and what is different in the photos)